Accredited HVAC Schools Colorado Springs, CO

 Pikes Peak Community College

 Pikes Peak offers multiple certificate programs and a degree program in HVAC technology.
-The 35-credit residential HVAC/R certificate program qualifies graduates to seek positions as helpers or apprentices through coursework in basic refrigeration, air conditioning, electricity, gas heating, piping, refrigerant recovery, HVAC controls, and more.
-The 18-credit industry upgrade certificate is designed for employed technicians who want to upgrade their skills to include modern technology and equipment.
+The 35-credit residential HVAC/R certificate program qualifies graduates to seek positions as helpers or apprentices through courses such as basic refrigeration, electricity for HVAC/R, fundamentals of gas heating, piping skills for HVAC, air conditioning and refrigeration controls, and residential air conditioning.

 - Location: Colorado Springs, CO